junyam1020/furima-29295/README.md

 | birthday     | date    | null: false |

 ### Association
+- has_many :items
-- has_many :item
+- has_many :purchasers
-- has_many :purchaser
+- has_many :deals

 ## itemテーブル